MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/us-year-end.md

 Also included in this document are instructions for completing payroll year-end procedures.
 These instructions assume that you are already familiar with U.S. Payroll for Microsoft Dynamics GP.

-You can find information about year-end payroll procedures in the “Payroll Company Routines” and “Government Form and Report Routines” chapters in the U.S. Payroll documentation, or the sections of Help with the same names.
+You can find information about year-end payroll procedures in the [Payroll Company Routines]([U.S. 2019 Year-end Update in Dynamics GP](PayrollUS.md#payrollcompanyroutine) and [Government Form and Report Routines](PayrollUS.md#govformreportroutines) chapters in the [U.S. Payroll documentation](PayrollUS.md), or the sections of Help with the same names.

 Note, however, that the instructions in this document expand on the instructions in your Payroll documentation, and in some cases, supersede them.